Stu Spasm: Biography

 Spasm continued to play under the Lubricated Goat moniker with members such as Rich Hutchins of Live Skull and Jack Natz of Cop Shoot Cop.

 In February 2015 he formed a new outfit, The Art Gray Noizz Quintet, with Hutchins, Skeleton Boy (formerly of Woman) on bass, Andrea Sicco (of Twin Guns) on guitar, Nikki D'Agostino on saxophone, and Nicholas John Stevens on trombone.
-Grace Bergere would eventually succeed Sicco on guitar.
-The band was originally put together to perform a one-off at an afterparty for the New York premiere of The Color Of Noise, a documentary on Minneapolis Noise Rock label Amphetamine Reptile, as Spasm was heavily featured in the film.
+Grace Bergere and Ty Varesi would eventually succeed Sicco in the rotating second guitar slot.
+The band was originally put together to perform a one-off at an afterparty for the New York premiere of The Color of Noise, a documentary on Minneapolis Noise Rock label Amphetamine Reptile, as Spasm was heavily featured in the film.
 A live recording documenting the group performing one of the last shows before pandemic lockdown restrictions shut New York City was released on Primitive Screwhead Tapes in 2021.
 The group released their debut self-titled LP on Bang!
 Records in May 2022, and continues on.

 2024 saw the release of a feature-length documentary on the life and times of Spasm entitled "I Should Have Been Dead Years Ago", directed by Jason Axel Summers, who had previously made "Unknown Passage: The Dead Moon Story".
-The film premiered to a sold out crowd for the DocNRoll Film Festival in Brooklyn on May 7, 2024 and has been described as "featuring archival footage, photos, interviews, Gray’s sculptures and paintings, live performance footage including Gray’s current band, The Art Gray Noizz Quintet."
-Australian premiere is set for July 7, 2024 at the Revelation International Film Festival in Perth.
+The film premiered to a sold-out crowd for the DocNRoll Film Festival in Brooklyn on 7 May 2024 and has been described as "featuring archival footage, photos, interviews, Gray’s sculptures and paintings, live performance footage including Gray’s current band, The Art Gray Noizz Quintet."
+The Australian premiere was 7 July 2024 at the Revelation International Film Festival in Perth.

+In 2026, The Art Gray Noizz Quintet was picked up by In The Red Records, who released a 10-inch single collaboration with Lydia Lunch, featuring covers of "Permafrost" by Magazine and "Mass Production" by Iggy Pop.